spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/required-iam-policies.md

 The following are important points to be aware of.

-- Ensure that the IAM Role or IAM User created contain all the core policies defined above, or one of the minimum permissions policies.
+- Ensure that the IAM Role or IAM User created contains all the core policies defined above, or one of the minimum permissions policies.

 - These IAM policies cannot be used as an inline policy, as it exceeds the 2048 non-whitespace character limit by AWS.